Jan Karol Chodkiewicz: Wars in the East and South

 The Polish-Muscovite War had no sooner been ended by the Truce of Deulino than Chodkiewicz was hastily dispatched southwards to defend the southern frontier against the Turks, who, in the opening phase of the Polish–Ottoman War, defeated Polish forces at Cecora, killing Hetman Żółkiewski.
 An army of 160,000 Turks and 60,000 Tatars led by Sultan Osman II in person advanced on the Polish frontier.
 Opposed it were the Commonwealth forces, numbering about 70,000, half of them a Cossack detachment under Cossack hetman Petro Konashevych-Sahaidachny.
 Chodkiewicz crossed the Dnieper in September 1621, and entrenched himself in the Khotyn Fortress, directly in the path of the Ottoman advance.
 During the Battle of Khotyn Chodkiewicz resisted the sultan's 200-thousand army for a whole month,. but the victory cost his life.
 A few days before the siege was raised and the Ottomans decided to open negotiations, the aged Grand Lithuanian Hetman, already suffering from illness since the campaign's opening, died in the fortress on 24 September 1621.

 Chodkiewicz's body was transported to Kamianets-Podilskyi, where he was buried on 14 October 1621.
-A few years later, in the summer of 1622, his widow arranged for exhumation, and Chodkiewicz was reburied in Ostroh in June that year.
+A few months later, in the summer of 1622, his widow arranged for exhumation, and Chodkiewicz was reburied in Ostroh in June that year.
 In 1627 he was moved to a new chapel in Ostroh, where he reburied again.
 His body was evacuated from Ostroh during the Khmelnytsky Uprising in 1648, and returned there in 1654.
 It was reburied yet again in a new tomb in Ostroh in 1722.